webxdc/webxdc-scores/README.md

 </html>
 ```

-Then you will have an scores API via `window.highscores` object, check `webxdc-scores.d.ts` file for documentation of the available API.
+Then you will have an scores API via `window.highscores` object, check `dist/webxdc-scores.d.ts` file for documentation of the available API.

-> **⚠️ NOTE:** If you use `window.highscores.getScoreboard()` you need to include `webxdc-scores.css` in your `index.html`, edit it to adapt the scoreboard style to your app.
+> **⚠️ NOTE:** If you use `window.highscores.getScoreboard()` you need to include `dist/webxdc-scores.css` in your `index.html`, edit it to adapt the scoreboard style to your app.

 For a full example check the `index.html` file included in this repository.